alterNERDtive/VaultHunters-tweaks/README.md

 ### Researches

 * Lowered the research penalty in the “Production” category to +8.
-* Raised the research cost of Automatic Genius to 10.
+* Raised the research cost of Automatic Genius to ~~10~~ 3.
+Might change again, not sure on the balancing of this one yet.
 * Automatic Genius no longer requires unlocking everything else.
 * Added research requirements for AE2 Things, AE 2 WTLib, Applied Botanics, Applied Mekanistics; if you do not run these mods, it shouldn’t have any